- Wrong camera password (post-firmware strong-password requirement)

 Set Static IP Address

-In the camera web interface navigate to Network then TCP/IP.
+In the camera web interface go to Network then TCP/IP.
 Set the Mode to Static and configure an IP address within your network range but outside the router DHCP pool.
 Click Save.
 This prevents the IP from changing after future router reboots.
 Amcrest recommends this step to maintain consistent connectivity.

 Quick Solutions